qmk/qmk_firmware/keyboards/ortho5by12/readme.md

 boot and reset switches have swapped position to my other pcb to ease routing. boot is on the right.

 ## Bootloader

-use usbasploader in his repository. https://github.com/hsgw/USBaspLoader/tree/plaid
+Use USBaspLoader from hsgw's repository.

+https://github.com/hsgw/USBaspLoader/tree/plaid

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions]